wippyai/local/readme.md

 </div>

-Wippy Local is a desktop application that brings AI agent collaboration directly to your computer.
+Wippy Local is a desktop application that brings AI agent collaboration securely to your computer.
 Run multi-agent AI workflows locally with full privacy and control over your data.
 The platform evolves with your needs - agents can enhance capabilities and create new tools with your approval, building a personalized AI environment that grows more powerful over time.

 <div align="center">
 <a href="https://github.com/wippyai/portable/releases">